DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/README.md

 Usage is simple: download <a href="https://github.com/DerekPascarella/GamblerQueensCup-EnglishPatchFMTowns/raw/refs/heads/main/custom_tools/save_mod.exe">save_mod.exe</a> and then drag any floppy save disk in <tt>.d88</tt> format onto the executable itself.
 A menu will appear providing options for money modification.
 <br><br>
 Conversion between <tt>.d88</tt>, <tt>.hfe</tt>, and other formats can be achieved with tools like <a href="https://hxc2001.com/download/floppy_drive_emulator/">HxC Floppy Emulator Software</a>.

+<h2>Bug Reports and Typos</h2>
+Should a user encounter what they believe to be a bug or typo (spelling/grammar error) during their viewing of "Birdcage of Horrors", it's asked that they please share their findings by <a href="https://github.com/DerekPascarella/BirdcageOfHorrors-EnglishPatchDreamcast/issues/new">submitting a new issue</a>.